 So go ahead and book your trip — just remember to add these tips your to-do list to ensure that you have the vacation of your dreams.

 The Centers for Disease Control and Prevention recommends that you visit your doctor and get copies of your prescriptions, in case you lose them, and a letter describing your diagnosis and your treatment needs.
 Be sure to ask about any adjustments you should make to your treatment to accommodate your new locale and planned travel activities.

 It's often a good idea to let the people you're traveling with know that you're traveling with diabetes in case you have a medical emergency.
 You can also wear a medical identification bracelet, which can alert emergency medical staff of your condition.

-It's also a good idea to let the Travel Safety Administration (TSA) know about your diabetes before you arrive at the airport to help security go smoothly.
+It's also a good idea to let the Transportation Security Administration (TSA) know about your diabetes before you arrive at the airport to help security go smoothly.
 (You should at least let TSA officers know that you have diabetes before they begin the security check process.)
 If you prefer to be more discreet, there's a disability notification card that you can fill out and hand to the TSA employee performing your security check to let them know that you have diabetes.